iankorf/acexperiments/README.md

 ### Aero Packages

+Front aero has near 0 CD and CL around 0.4.
+Rear aero has 0.1 CD and 0.5 CL.
+Front aero weighs 20 kg per meter of chord, while rear is half that.
+For testing purposes, front was set to 0.3m and rear 0.3m.

 + Naked - no splitter or wing
 + Split - splitter only
 + Wing - wing only